I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdevicegetinterface.md

 <p>A bug check occurs if a driver-supplied object handle is invalid.</p>

 ## -remarks
 <p>For more information about the <b>WdfUsbTargetDeviceGetInterface</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>

 <p>The following code example obtains a handle to the first USB interface object that the framework has created for a USB device.
 The example then obtains the number of endpoints that are associated with the interface object.</p>

-<p>For more information about the <b>WdfUsbTargetDeviceGetInterface</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>

-<p>The following code example obtains a handle to the first USB interface object that the framework has created for a USB device.
-The example then obtains the number of endpoints that are associated with the interface object.</p>